mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert/sandbox_cert_e_mccc.md

       - High School Course Requirement of '0' (false)
       - Number of Parts = 1.

 7. **(UNDER DEVELOPMENT) Scenario for Project-Based Student enrollment record.** (_The data model for Project Based learning is still under development, and vendors will not be tested.)
 Create a course for Project Based section enrollments - While these types of enrollments do not include MDE course, course offering or section requirements - the Ed-Fi Model enforces these entities in the Master Schedule.
 At minimum, a **single Placeholder course, course offering, and section will be required for your district** to report Project Based Student Section Association records.
-Please also note the validation rules described in the [Level Characteristics section](../reference/descriptors_resources.md#level-characteristics) of the Descriptors and Resources document.
+Please also note the validation rules described in the [Level Characteristics](../reference/mccc_data_reporting.md#level-characteristics) documentation.
 Ed-Fi required elements:
     - Course Code: Project Based
     - Course Title
     - Course Identification Code